-Jewish Family Service (JFS) of Los Angeles and the USC Edward R. Roybal Institute on Aging invite members of the academic and service provider communities in Los Angeles to a symposium on intergenerational transmission of trauma for survivors of genocide.
+Jewish Family Service (JFS) of Los Angeles and the USC Edward R. Roybal Institute on Aging invited members of the academic and service provider communities in Los Angeles to a symposium on intergenerational transmission of trauma for survivors of genocide.

 According to keynote speaker, Natan P.F.
 Kellermann, PhD, “…trauma transmission is caused by a complex of multiple related factors, including biological predisposition, individual developmental history, family influences and social situation.”
 In short, not only is trauma passed down through family interactions but also by the transfer of DNA altered during the trauma process.
 This is true of Holocaust survivors and the generations following the Armenian genocide.